Assyrian people: Early Christian period

 From the 1st century BC, Assyria was the theatre of the protracted Roman–Persian Wars.
-Much of the region would become the Roman province of Assyria from 116 AD to 118 AD following the conquests of Trajan, but after a Parthian-inspired Assyrian rebellion, the new emperor Hadrian withdrew from the short-lived province Assyria and its neighboring provinces in 118 AD.
+Much of the region would become the Roman province of Assyria from 116 AD to 118 AD following the conquests of Trajan.
+Still, after a Parthian-inspired Assyrian rebellion, the new emperor Hadrian withdrew from the short-lived province Assyria and its neighboring provinces in 118 AD.
 Following a successful campaign in 197–198, Severus converted the kingdom of Osroene, centred on Edessa, into a frontier Roman province.
-Roman influence in the area came to an end under Jovian in 363, who abandoned the region after concluding a hasty peace agreement with the Sassanians.